JaneliaSciComp/nf-cellpose/docs/pipeline.md

-# JaneliaSciComp/nf-cellpose pipeline flow

-The `SEGMENTATION` workflow (see `workflows/segmentation.nf`) runs Cellpose segmentation, optionally on a distributed Dask cluster, with an optional label merge step.
+# Distributed Cellpose Pipeline

+The pipeline was built using [nf-core](https://github.com/nf-core) and is available at https://github.com/JaneliaSciComp/nf-cellpose

+The purpose was to be able to run Cellpose for large volumes.
+This is done by partitioning the volume into smaller blocks and running [Cellpose](https://github.com/mouseland/cellpose) eval distributed on a Dask cluster.
+The python code for this is available at https://github.com/JaneliaSciComp/cellpose-tools.

 ```mermaid
 flowchart TD